jruydemir/recipes/sauces/chimichurri.md

 category: sauces
 ---

-Quite a delicous chimmichurri recipe. it's an amazing recipe for flank or skirt steak.
+Quite a delicious chimmichurri recipe. it's an amazing recipe for flank or skirt steak.

 Ingredients
 ===========